Understanding Symptoms & Recovery

 Concussions can affect multiple systems and influence how you think, feel, and function.
-Understanding the injury is the first step toward recovery.
+Understanding your injury is the first step toward recovery.

 What is a Concussion?

-A concussion is a type of brain injury that can occur after a blow to the head, body, or neck.
+A concussion is a mild traumatic brain injury (mTBI) that can occur after a blow to the head, body, or neck.
 Symptoms may occur even without direct head impact, including after whiplash-type injuries.

 Concussions can affect multiple systems throughout the body and may influence physical, cognitive, visual, emotional, and vestibular function.